AlpBayrak61/Ultimate-AWS-Certified-Developer-Associate-DVA-C02-Notes/readme.md

 - Users
 - Groups
   - Can only contain users, not other groups
-  - Users can belong to multiple groups
+  - Users can belong to multiple groups z
 ## 🟨 Policies (_Permissions_)
 A JSON document that defines what a user/group is allowed to do
 - Least privilege principle